shsra430/SQLMMSolution/solutionqueries.md

 ### :policewoman: SQL MURDER MYSTERY CHALLENGE :policewoman:

+💡 Built using MySQL
+- SQL Level: Beginner
+- SQL joins, Sub-Queries, Wildcard Operators

 ![image](https://user-images.githubusercontent.com/54994083/180205133-97c5cee4-fa59-4322-a156-65f083dfbb09.png)

 :female_detective: This is a fun challenge hosted [here](https://mystery.knightlab.com/) for SQL enthusiasts.
 I thoroughly enjoyed solving this mystery.
+So, Let's solve the case!
+***

-- Let us begin by looking at the `crime_scene_report` table
+- We can start by looking at the `crime_scene_report` table
 ````sql
 SELECT
     *